uziassantosferreira/RSS-Reader/README.md

 <a name="overview" />

 ## Overview
-Create an application capable to read urls rss, displaying these information in an application of type master-details.
+Create an application capable to read RSS url, displaying these information in an application of type master-details.
 The requirements raised for this assignment shall test concepts of:
  1. Architectural design for Android Applications;
  2. Ability to communicate with complex end-points, parsing XML responses and update UI;
  3. Data persistence and database manipulation;